capr/luapower-work/terra/tr.md

 UTF-8 is a variable-width encoding for Unicode where each codepoint is 1 to 4 bytes wide.
 It is backwards-compatible with ASCII in that codepoints above 127 only use non-ASCII bytes (bytes that are > 127).

+## Rich text

+Rich text is a piece of _Unicode text_ representing one or more paragraphs of text combined with a list of _spans_ containing semantic and stylistic information for each arbitrary sub-portion of the text.

 ## Unicode text